A new business or small business can win or lose due to price quotes. Hence, it’s crucial to get the pricing right.

 Price quote is a detailed document that also is legally binding.
 It should be accurate, comprehensive and contain all the necessary information that a customer needs to know.

 Here are the significant details, you need to include in your price quotation:

-- Date of Issue that is the date when the price quote was generated
+- The date of Issue is the date when the price quote was generated.

 - Any applicable taxes such as sales tax etc.

-- The total cost including all the breakdown costs and applied taxes
+- The total cost includes all the breakdown costs and applied taxes.

 Additional tips to get your price quote accepted faster